potassco/potassco.github.io/doc/start.md

 # Installing

 The installation of the major Potassco tools is rather straightforward.
-We suggest to start with downloading the most recent version of the ASP system [clingo](http://sourceforge.net/projects/potassco/files/clingo).
+We suggest to start with downloading the most recent [clingo release](https://github.com/potassco/clingo/releases/).

 # Learning